 Organize Your Iceland Trip

 During our visit to Reykjavik, we stayed in a great Airbnb Apartment.
-We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen where we can cook some of our own meals.
+We have found it less expensive than hotel rooms – with the added benefit of a kitchen where we can cook some of our own meals.

 Hotels in Reykjavik

-However, for those who prefer staying in traditional accommodations, there are many Reykjavik Hotels to choose from in – or close to – the city center.
-We recommend searching for hotels that offer an included breakfast or cooking facilities.
+For those who prefer staying in traditional accommodations, there are many Reykjavik Hotels to choose from.
+We recommend searching for properties that offer an included breakfast or cooking facilities.

-Use our Tips for Finding the Best Accommodations for money-saving advice!
+Use our Tips for Finding the Best Accommodations for more money-saving advice!

 Flights to Iceland

-Other popular US gateways with direct flights to Iceland include Boston, Seattle, Denver, NYC and Chicago.
-For direct flights from Europe to Iceland search airlines out of London, Frankfurt and Paris.
-When we need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner.
+Popular US gateways with direct flights to Iceland include Boston, Seattle, Denver, NYC and Chicago.
+For direct flights from Europe to Iceland search out of London, Frankfurt and Paris.
+When we purchase plane tickets, we start our search on Skyscanner.

-The main Reykjavik airport is Keflavik Airport (KEF), which is the hub for Iceland Air.
-It takes about 45 minutes to get from the airport to the Reykjavik city center – and there are numerous options for making the trip.
+The main Reykjavik airport is Keflavik (KEF), which is a hub for Iceland Air.
+It takes about 45 minutes to get into the Reykjavik city center – and there are numerous options for making the trip.
 Visitors can rent a car, book private transportation, ride a shared shuttle or take the Flybus.

 Start planning your trip to Iceland!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
 Want more travel advice?
 Head over to our Travel Planning Page for more tips on traveling and for country-specific information, take a look at our Travel Guides Page!